madreher/LammpsInputBuilder/README.md

 #### Phase 1: Minimization

-Looking at the model, it first need to be minimized before doing anything else.
+Looking at the model, it first needs to be minimized before doing anything else.
 We are first going to create a workflow only dedicated to the minimization process.
 One important aspect of this model is that it contains anchors.
-Consequently, the anchor atoms should not be part of any type of time-integration process.
+Consequently, the anchored atoms should not be part of any type of time-integration process.
 However, the `minimize` command in Lammps doesn't allow to specify a group to apply the minimization onto.
 The way to do it is to use the `setforce` [command](https://docs.lammps.org/fix_setforce.html) from Lammps and set the force of the atoms part of an anchor to 0.
 LIB provides a convenient `Template` to implement this protocol.
 The minimization can then be done as follows:
 ```
     # Declare the arrays of selections (check examples/scanSlab.py for the list of indices)
     indiceAnchorTooltip = [...]